Scattering of non-relativistic finite-size particles and puffy dark matter direct detection

 In this subsection, we calculate the scattering cross section between a finite-size dark matter particle and a target nucleus in direct detection.
 To study the impact of the number of nucleons in a target nucleus on direct detection, we calculate both puffy dark matter–proton scattering with nucleon number $A=1$ and puffy dark matter–xenon nucleus scattering with nucleon number $A=132$.
 With the definition $R_{\chi}/R_N=n$, we have $R_{\chi}=6.2n\rm GeV^{-1}$ when the target is a proton and $R_{\chi}=30.67 n\rm GeV^{-1}$ when the target is a xenon nucleus.
 For puffy dark matter–proton scattering, the potential is given by Eq.(\ref{eq13}).
 Substituting this into the Schrödinger equation Eq.(\ref{eq20}), we obtain the phase shift solution for different partial waves.
 Then the momentum-transfer scattering cross section can be calculated using Eq.~(\ref{eq18}).

 We define $y=R_{\chi}m_{\phi}$ and the dimensionless parameter $bf(y)$ can be obtained by substituting the potential Eq.(\ref{eq13}) into the Born approximation condition Eq.(\ref{eq9}) (due to the complexity of the expression, its explicit form is not presented here).
-Then, we scan the parameter space $(m_{\phi},\alpha,m_{\chi})$ and obtain the results shown in Fig.~\ref{fig6}.
+Then, we scan the parameter space ($m_{\phi}$, $\alpha$, $M_{\chi}$) with $M_{\chi}$ defined by $M_{\chi}=N m_{\chi}$ and obtain the results shown in Fig.~\ref{fig6}.
+Since we neglect the internal structure of the dark matter particle here, we consider only its total mass as a single parameter and do not specify the exact number of its constitutes.
 For a given value of $y$, we have $n=y/(m_{\phi}\times 6.2~\rm GeV^{-1})$.
 Fig.~\ref{fig6} displays the contour plots for the dimensionless parameters ($bf(y),a\sqrt{y}/f(y)$) with different scattering cross section values and different $R_{\chi}m_{\phi}$ values.